Jack Katz (artist): Painting

-Later life and career
+Later career

 Since the Kingdom years, Katz has focused on teaching art at a community college in Albany, California, painting and working on graphic novels.
 Students of his have helped publish a number of books of his works.
 These include an anatomy book for students (Anatomy by Jack Katz, Volume One) and two books of his sketches (Jack Katz Sketches, Vol. 1 and Jack Katz Sketches, Vol. 2).
 In 2009, Graphic Novel Literature published Katz's second graphic novel, Legacy.
 Charlie Novinskie, former president of Century Comics, helped script Legacy.

 In 2014, Katz began work on Beyond the Beyond, a 500-page graphic novel, which was a continuation of his themes developed in The First Kingdom series.
 The book was finished in 2019, but remains unpublished.

-In 2019, Katz began a new graphic novel, which he says will be 330 pages long.
+In 2019, Katz began a new graphic novel, which he said would be 330 pages long.
 This new novel is a sequel to Beyond the Beyond.

 In October 2020, Katz had a solo exhibition in Berkeley, California titled "The Golden Age and Beyond".
 The exhibit featured art from his entire career including comic art and paintings.

 In September 2021, Liam Sharp's Sharpy Publishing released The Unseen Jack Katz, a collection of unpublished works from the 1970s and 1980s.
-Funded as a Kickstarter project, the book contained various unfinished stories & comic strips by Katz.
+Funded as a Kickstarter project, the book contained various unfinished stories and comic strips by Katz.